 Part I in this series was well-received and it lays out the groundwork for Part II–

-I need to revise my words from Part One, where I said that I’d reveal counter-culture elements of learning that are needed to transform data into useful teaching tools.
-I’ve decided to highlight three elements that are part of a larger concept that psychologist Benjamin Bloom identified for his learning model widely known as Bloom’s Taxology.
+I’ve highlighted three elements that are part of a larger concept that psychologist Benjamin Bloom identified for his learning model widely known as Bloom’s Taxology.
 Anyone who wants to teach or to transform information into a useful body of personal wisdom would find his work very interesting.

 I. Cognitive Learning (Mental skills and Knowledge)

 II.
 Affective (Growth in Feelings and Emotional Areas)

 According to Bloom, collecting information and remembering data are considered the beginning, or bottom rung, of Cognitive Learning.
 And Creating is the top rung.

 And here’s what the Cognitive Domain looks like in Bloom’s pyramid: